Easy Tiramisu Recipe

 Instructions

-• Once you have a complete layer, scoop half of the mascarpone mixture into the dish, and spread it evenly over the ladyfingers.
+• Add the mascarpone mixture.
+Once you have a complete layer, scoop half of the mascarpone mixture over the ladyfingers and spread it evenly.

-• Dust the tiramisu with cocoa powder, using a fine-mesh strainer or a sifter.
+• Finish and chill.
+Dust the tiramisu with cocoa powder, using a fine-mesh strainer or a sifter.
+Refrigerate and chill the tiramisu for 4 to 5 hours, or overnight, to set before cutting and serving.

 Notes